jacobp100/sciline-editor/README.md

 Functions - like `sin` - act like a single character.
 You can select directly before the function, or directly after, but you can't edit inside it.
 Fractions work similar to superscripts.
 If your cursor is directly before the fraction, pressing right will move you to the numerator, then when you're at the end of the numerator, pressing right will take you to the denominator.
 When you're at the end of the denominator and press right, you move to directly after the fraction.
 Square roots act in a similar way

 Because of this reason, the primary AST is represented as a a flat array of "elements".
 An element can be anything from a digit, to an operator, to a function like `sin`.
 In text input analogy, each element is like a character.
 The internal representation of this is a variant.
-Almost variants don't have arguments; however, some special elements require them - for example, there is a custom element with a custom value and mml representation
+Almost variants don't have arguments; however, some special elements require them - for example, there is a custom element with a custom value and MathML representation

 In reality, we quickly have to break this 'just a text input' analogy.
 For example, a fraction has a numerator and denominator, which are both editable, and affect both rendering and parsing.
 Elements that act in this way accept "element arguments".
 These completely separate from the arguments of the variant types, and we'll get into more detail later